URLs

 Use path() to map a URL pattern to a view class:

 The name parameter is optional but required if you want to reverse the URL later.
-You can pass the view class directly (Plain calls as_view() for you) or call as_view() yourself to pass arguments:
+Plain instantiates the view class per request — to customize a view for a specific route, subclass it and set class attributes:

 Including sub-routers